StarksRepo/StarksRepo/README.md

 <h1>

 # :man_technologist: About Me :
 Hi, I'm Rickey!
-I'm a Network Administrator with a growing passion for cybersecurity.
-This GitHub is where I experiment, learn, and build my skills to stay one step ahead of cyber threats.
-My goal?
-Break things before the bad guys do—ethically, of course!
+I'm a Network Administrator with a strong foundation in system administration and a keen interest in cybersecurity.
+This GitHub is where I explore, troubleshoot, and sharpen my technical skills to keep systems secure and resilient.
 *   🧠  Network Administrator by day, cybersecurity enthusiast by night.
-*   🎯  Continuously learning and transitioning into a security-focused role.
+*   🎯  Committed to building secure, well-optimized infrastructures and expanding into a security-focused role.
-*   ⚡  I’m all about turning vulnerabilities into learning opportunities!
+*   ⚡  Passionate about transforming technical challenges into learning opportunities!
   # Skills
 [![My Skills](https://skillicons.dev/icons?i=azure,powershell,linux,kali,apple,py,vscode,windows)](https://skillicons.dev)
 # Homelabs: